isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 .. note::

-   Currently the Kea server does not verify whether multiple reservations for the same IP address exist in MySQL and/or PostgreSQL host databases when ``ip-reservations-unique`` is updated from ``false`` to ``true``.
+   Currently, the Kea server does not verify whether multiple reservations for the same IP address exist in MySQL and/or PostgreSQL host databases when ``ip-reservations-unique`` is updated from ``false`` to ``true``.
 This may cause issues with lease allocations.
 The administrator must ensure that there